How to avoid intestinal gas

 - Fruits such as raisins, apricots, plums, bananas.

-- Eat slowly, chewing your food well before swallowing it and do not talk while eating.
+- Eating slowly, chewing food well before swallowing and do not talk while eating.

-- Drink a small amount of liquid during meals and choose non-carbonated beverages.
+- Drink little liquid during meals and avoid carbonated beverages.

 - Avoid drinking directly from the bottle or drinking through a straw.